Understanding Simple Battery in Miami, Florida

 One of your best defenses against simple battery is mutual combat or consent.
 Because a simple battery conviction hinges on the touching or striking of an individual against their will, if you can prove that the fight was mutual, you can eliminate the “against their will” factor.
 Mutual combat is recognized as a battery defense as it is contingent upon the fact that both parties chose to engage in a physical altercation, and therefore, understood that their engagement in such conduct would result in being touched or struck by the other individual.
 In the event of mutual combat, both parties would be held liable.

-Consult a Miami Assault and Battery Attorney
+Consult a Miami Assault and Battery Lawyer

 At The Baez Law Firm, our assault and battery lawyers can build an aggressive defense against any assault charges brought against you.
-Whether you are facing simple battery charges or aggravated assault and battery charges, our criminal defense attorneys will utilize all available resources to fully investigate the situation that lead to the assault, and to build a strong defense.
+Whether you are facing simple battery charges or aggravated assault and battery charges, our criminal defense lawyers will utilize all available resources to fully investigate the situation that lead to the assault, and to build a strong defense.
 If you have been charged with assault and battery in Miami or Orlando Florida, contact our criminal defense firm at 800-588-BAEZ.